CV

 2012

-Budget Cuts, folder, Paved Arts/AKA Artist-run Gallery, Saskatoon, Canada
+Budget Cuts, folder, Paved Arts/AKA Artist-run Gallery, Saskatoon

-(Da bao)(Takeout),catalogue, Shannon Anderson and Doug Lewis, Curators, Varley Art Gallery, Markham, Canada
+(Da bao)(Takeout), catalogue, Shannon Anderson and Doug Lewis, Curators, Varley Art Gallery, Markham, ON, 96pp

 About Face, artist book, Institute of Art, Religion and Social Justice, Union Theological Seminary, New York, 96 pp